TimVanMourik/Porcupine/docs/_documentation/basics_3_node_editor.md

 permalink: /documentation/basics/node-editor
 ---

-Every node in the workflow editor is also represented in the node-editors.
+Every node in the workflow editor is also represented in the node editors.
 As shown in the screenshot below, each node in the workflow editor (here:
-`fsl.BET` and `fsl.FAST`) gets its own entry in the node-editor.
+`fsl.BET` and `fsl.FAST`) gets its own entry in the node editor.

 <figure>
 	<a href="{{ site.url }}{{ site.baseurl }}/documentation/images/node_editor1_edited.png"><img
     src="{{ site.url }}{{ site.baseurl }}/{{ example_path }}/documentation/images/node_editor1_edited.png"></a>
-	<figcaption>The "node-editor" in Porcupine.</figcaption>
+	<figcaption>The "node editor" in Porcupine.</figcaption>
 </figure>

-### Contents of entries in the node-editor
+### Contents of entries in the node editor
-Each entry in the node-editor consists of three parts:
+Each entry in the node editor consists of three parts:

-* the name of the node (which updates automatically when you edit the name in the workflow-editor)
+* the name of the node (which updates automatically when you edit the name in the workflow editor)
 * the URL to the documentation of the node/interface (e.g. the [Nipype documentation on `fsl.BET`](https://nipype.readthedocs.io/en/latest/interfaces/generated/interfaces.fsl/preprocess.html#bet)) represented by the blue globe-icon
 * the blue arrow-icon, which expands the entry to show all of the node's input